SilasDemez/ThiccTacToe/README.md

 ## Installation
-In the out folder the installer is located.
-Execute it and it shoul work (only for Windows).
+*Item 1 On the right under releases download ThickTacToe.exe and execute it (only for Windows) *Item 2 In the out folder the installer is located.
+Execute it and it should work (only for Windows).